Joseph Eggleston

 Joseph Eggleston (November 24, 1754 – February 13, 1811) was an American farmer, soldier, and politician from Amelia County, Virginia.
 He represented Virginia in the U.S. Congress from 1798 until 1801.

 He was the uncle of William S. Archer.

+Biography

 Joseph Eggleston was born in Middlesex County to Joseph (1721–1792) and Judith (Segar, 1729–1806) Eggleston.
 In 1759 his parents moved to the newly built plantation house named Egglestetton in Amelia County.
 Joseph was tutored at home and then attended William and Mary College where he graduated with honors in 1776.

+Revolutionary War

 That same year he joined American Revolutionary War in the cavalry commanded by Henry "Light Horse Harry" Lee.

-Revolutionary War

 Eggleston became a captain when Lee organized his own irregular unit (Lee's Legion) of the Continental Army in 1778.
 He served with them throughout the war, but earned distinction in the Southern Campaign.
 He was cited for gallantry for his actions in the Battle of Guilford Court House on March 15, 1781.
 He won praise again in the siege of Augusta in June, as well as a promotion to Major.

 The initial American success in the Battle of Eutaw Springs in September came from Major Eggleston's attack of the British advance units.
 Unfortunately the outcome of the battle was indecisive, even though the British casualties were twice those of the American forces.